 4. Return the empty frying pan to a medium-high heat.
 Pour in 1 tbsp oil.
 Slide in the sliced fennel.
 Add a pinch of salt and pepper and cook for 10-12 mins, turning occasionally, till caramelised.

 5. Drain and rinse the butter beans.
 Shake off any excess water and add to the fennel.
 Stir well, and cook for a further 5 mins, till the fennel is tender.

-6. Tip the fennel and beans into a large bowl.
-Toss in the lamb’s lettuce.
+6. Tip the fennel and beans into a large mixing bowl.
+Add the lamb’s lettuce.
 Spoon over the cashew pesto and fold to combine.
 Divide betwen two plates and serve straight away.